Getting and Giving a Bouquet

 olive-fork-handle key fob in and out of my pocket.

+Each time it made me smile to think of it's uniqueness.
 It also made me think of all of the silverware projects I've done.
 I hope you don't mind that I took a little time to compile them all into one post just to satisfy my own curiosity.

 the initial J was turned into a necklace pendant.